incognito20/nosql-challenge/README.md

 NoSQL_setup_starter_.ipynb = The code required to complete Part 1 as described below.

-part_2_mars_weather.ipynb = The code required to complete Part 2 as described below.
+NoSQL_analysis_starter.ipynb = The code required to complete Parts 2 and 3 as described below.

 establishments.json = The json list of information that was imported to create the datbase.